sonic-pi-net/sonic-pi/etc/doc/tutorial/02-Your-First-Beeps.md

 play 59
 ```

 How lovely, a little arpeggio.
 So what does the `1` mean in `sleep 1`?
-Well it means the duration of the sleep.
+Well it means the *duration of the sleep*.
 It actually means sleep for one beat, but for now we can think about it as sleeping for 1 second.
 So, what if we wanted to make our arpeggio a little faster?
 Well, we need to use shorter sleep values.
 What about a half i.e. `0.5`:

 ```
 play 52